BrianPeek/AzureSDKs-Unreal/README.md

 This is a series of experimenal Unreal SDKs, samples, and documentation for using [Azure Services](https://aka.ms/azfreegamedev) with Unreal Engine 4.17 or greater.

-Today, we have support for the following SDK:
+Today, we have support for:

 ## [Azure Storage](https://aka.ms/azstoragedocsgamedev)